jonathanwhitedev/voyager/README.md

 Each page on the Voyager website (Home, Spotlight, About, Sign-up and Welcome) keep a clear and modern layout throughout that is accessible for all, gives the user an easy to follow grasp of what the website offers.

 ## Home
 Home provides a simple and clean layout with key information on what the website offers "Inspiration.
 Education.
 Adventure.
 From around the world, to your inbox.
 Weekly".
-This is followed with a clickable button of "Sign up today" which sends the user direct to sign-up page.
-A dreamlike hero image is also displayed to cover entire background, this provides user a sense of the website and evokes memories of holidays, travelling and good times, all which provide a positive user experinece.
+This is followed with a clickable button of "Lets Explore" which sends the user dthrough onto the next page.
+A dreamlike hero video is also displayed to cover entire background, this provides user a sense of the website and evokes memories of holidays, travelling and good times, all which provide a positive user experinece.
 A large "Voyager" font in modern text in the centre of the page keeps the attracts the user to the modern lines.
 A Small company logo in the top right of the website is also used as a clickable link to get back to the homepage at any point and reamins on all pages.
 A simple to understand navigation tab also allows user to easily navigate clickable pages.
 Lastly a footer of the social media links for Voyager is also provided on every page.

 ## Spotlight

-Spotlight provides a free no obligation sign up view of what is on offer in this weeks free newsletter, this is created using divs and spans and images with links to external websites including, food recipes "what were eating", places of interest "Where were going", and events in Iceland and the UK "Whats happening".
-This page aims to give the user the idea of what to expect and much more upon signup.
+Spotlight provides a free no obligation sign up view of what is on offer in this weeks free newsletter.
+The focus for this month is Iceland and shows the user a basic undertsnading of what to expect on sign up of the newsletter.
  Again, A Small company logo in the top right of the website is also used as a clickable link to get back to the homepage at any point and reamins on all pages.
 A simple to understand navigation tab also allows user to easily navigate clickable pages.
 Lastly a footer of the social media links for Voyager is also provided on every page.

 ## About